 - C-c C-a Show all. - C-c C-r Reveal context around point, showing the current entry, the following heading and the hierarchy above.
-Useful for working near a location exposed by a sparse tree command (see Section 2.7 [Sparse trees], page 8) or an agenda command (see Section 8.5 [Agenda commands], page 45). - C-c C-x b Show the current subtree in an indirect buffer3.
+Useful for working near a location exposed by a sparse tree command (see Section 2.7 [Sparse trees], page 8) or an agenda command (see Section 8.5 [Agenda commands], page 46).
+With prefix arg show, on each level, all sibling headings. - C-c C-x b Show the current subtree in an indirect buffer.
 With numerical prefix ARG, go up to this level and then take that tree.
 If ARG is negative, go up that many levels.
 With C-u prefix, do not remove the previously used indirect buffer.